katerina-tziala/my-weather-forecast/README.md

   - Maintain the code quality with ease

-- Unit and End to End Testing
+- Implement End to End Testing //city forecast, weather forecast

 - Add Git Hooks to enforce and ensure the selected coding conventions and the quality of the app (tests)

-// es lint rules

-//city forecast

 ## Running unit tests